BCerecer/technical-interview/coding_cheatsheet.md

 - NOO! 	`int a; 		if(a == null)`
 - YES! 	`int a[]; 	if(a == null)`
 - `a = s.charAt(0) != '0' ?
 1 : 0;						//conditional question mark number assign`
-- `Integer.valueOf(str);								//converts numbers in string to int(only works for string of numbers)`
+- `Integer.valueOf(str);								//converts numbers in string to Integer(only for string of numbers)`
+- `Integer.valueOf(int);								//converts primitive to Integers`
+- `int i = IntegerObjectName.intValue();				//converts Integer object to int primitive`
 - `Integer.MAX_VALUE = 2^31-1`
 - `Integer.MIN_VALUE = -2^31`

 ### Interfaces
 - `Queue<String> test = new LinkedList<String>();`
 - `List<String> test2 = new LinkedList<String>();`
 - In this example, there are 2 LinkedList objects implementing different interfaces.
-Therefore, each object will have different methods depending on the interface they're implementing.
+Therefore, each object will have different methods depending on the interface they're implementing

+### Lambda
+- Lambdas are function that don't belong to a class and can be pass to methods as if it was an object
+- `doubleValue = (int a) -> a*2;						//since it's a one line return can be ommitted`
+- `doubleValue = (int a) ->  {
+		return a*2;										//same as the inline lambda above };`

 ### Math
 - `Math.abs(x);`